 This sure woke everyone up!
 Shingy alluded to a very real problem of media overload, which he said happens to be the sixth largest contributor to stress!

 Let’s face it: The Internet has accelerated marketing at dizzying speeds.
-Marketers and their agencies are constantly challenged to improve strategies and push out new ideas, which are quickly being transformed by technology.
+Marketers and their agencies face constant challenges to improve strategies and push out new ideas, which get quickly transformed by technology.
 As a result, marketers have to be digital storytellers – part artists and part scientists.

 Several speakers pointed out that today’s kids are born connected.
 Interactions with devices have become natural.
 We download app after app when, in reality, according to Dennis Yu, Chief Technology Officer of BlitzMetrics, we only regularly use five to six apps on average.

 As a result, we have become a culture obsessed with time and a deep-rooted drive to continually engage; we have failed to notice that the convenience of staying connected has become a stress-inducing burden.